wrist mechanics online course featured image

 • Straight: a golf ball with no curve.

-We often discuss these combinations with slices and hooks, but you can easily substitute in a fade or a draw (just expect a little less curvature).
+We often discuss these combinations using the terminology slice and hook.
+However, you can easily substitute in a fade or a draw (just expect a little less curvature).

 • Push: the ball goes to the right of the target with no additional curvature.